danielopara/small-transfer-app/README.md

 ## Introduction

-Welcome to the documentation for the Fund Transfer Service, a Spring Boot application designed to facilitate fund transfers between user accounts.
+Welcome to the documentation for a small Transfer Service.
+A Spring Boot application designed to facilitate fund transfers between user accounts.
 This document provides an overview of the application's purpose, features, and key specifications.

 ## Application Overview

-The Fund Transfer Service is a Java-based Spring Boot application that provides a secure and efficient way to transfer funds between user accounts.
+The Transfer Service is a Java-based Spring Boot application that provides a secure and efficient way to transfer funds between user accounts.
 It ensures the integrity of financial transactions and provides a user-friendly interface for account management.
 ## **Access the Application**:
 The application will be accessible at `http://localhost:8081`.